DigitalMoonrise-UG/strapi-5-plugin-responsive-backend/README.md

 The **Responsive Admin Panel Plugin for Strapi v5** enhances the usability of the Strapi admin panel on mobile devices.
 By introducing targeted CSS adjustments, this plugin ensures that the Strapi backend remains accessible and functional on devices with a screen width of less than **767px**.

-### It is still work in progress and only works with the Content Manager yet.
+### It is still work in progress and works with the Content Manager, Content Type Build, Media & Marketplace yet.

 ---